Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb-egressgateway/README.md

 ```

-#### 6. Create the relevant Kubernetes resources to configure TLS origination of the REDB via Egress Gateway
+#### 6. Create relevant Kubernetes resources to configure TLS origination of the REDB via Egress Gateway
 Create a service entry for the REDB:
 ```
 kubectl apply -f - <<EOF